gfburton/aiabrixen2024/_pages/programme.md

 ### Social dinner ###

 The social dinner will take place on Friday 17th, from 8pm.
 The dinner will be at Traubenwirt, which is walking distance from the seminar venue.
-The final menu is as follows:
+The final menu will be as follows:

-Schlutzkrapfen dell’Alto Adige (Mezzelune di segale bio-regionale, ripiene di spinaci e ricotta, formaggio di montagna e burro ai pinoli).
+_Schlutzkrapfen dell’Alto Adige (Mezzelune di segale bio-regionale, ripiene di spinaci e ricotta, formaggio di montagna e burro ai pinoli)._

-Gulasch di manzo con tuberi stagionali e canederli di Speck
+_Gulasch di manzo con tuberi stagionali e canederli di Speck_

-Strudel di mela su specchio di salsa vaniglia
+_Strudel di mela su specchio di salsa vaniglia_

 It will be possible to communicate special dietary requirements nearer the time.